arlowatts/the-peak/rulebook.md

 #### Special Effect

-A Mountain card’s special effect is an effect that occurs either when the Mountain player plays a Mountain card, when the mountaineer fails to cross it, or when the mountaineer successfully crosses it.
-Some cards also have continuous effects that apply as long as it is on the board.
+A Mountain card’s special effect is an effect that occurs either when the Mountain player plays a Mountain card, when the Mountaineer fails to cross it, or when the Mountaineer successfully crosses it.
+Some cards also have continuous effects that apply as long as they are on the board.
 The text printed on the card describes when the effect can happen and how long it lasts.
-The effect can range from subtracting an amount from the Mountaineer’s next die roll to moving all the cards on the board.
+The effect can range from subtracting an amount from the Mountaineer’s next die roll to moving all the cards around on the board.
 Not all Mountain cards have effects, and some have several!

 Some Mountain Cards have no Elevation or Difficulty and only have an immediate effect.
-These cards can be played by the Mountain player and don’t need to be played onto the board.
+These cards can be played by the Mountain player and don’t need to be played onto the board - they are discarded immediately.

 ### Other Components